gitlabhq/gitlabhq/doc/ci/pipelines.md

 > [Introduced][ee-2121] in [GitLab Enterprise Edition Premium][eep] 9.3.

+Using the [`CI_JOB_TOKEN` when triggering pipelines][triggers], GitLab recognizes the source of the job token, and thus internally ties these pipelines together which makes it easy to start visualizing their relationships.

-When projects are connected via [triggers], those connections are displayed in the pipeline graph by showing inbound and outbound connections for upstream and downstream pipeline dependencies.
+Those relationships are displayed in the pipeline graph by showing inbound and outbound connections for upstream and downstream pipeline dependencies.

 ![Multi-projects pipelines graphs](img/multi_project_pipelines_graph.png)